Niharika28/roman-numeral-converter/README.md

 # Full Stack Web Application for converting given Number to Roman Numeral

-1. Accepts an Integer between 0 and 3999
+* Accepts an Integer between 0 and 3999
-2. Submit the number to backend api for converting to roman numeral
+* Submit the number to backend api for converting to roman numeral
-3. It either displays roman numeral or error
+* It either displays roman numeral or error
-4. Using Java + SpringBoot application for the api
+* Using Java + SpringBoot application for the api
-5. Used spring-boot-starter-web, spring-boot-starter-test, lombok to reduce boilerplate code, loggers
+* Used spring-boot-starter-web, spring-boot-starter-test, lombok to reduce boilerplate code, loggers
-5. Fully dockerized: run the entire application with single command
+* Fully dockerized: run the entire application with single command

     docker compose up --build

+### Prerequisites:
+* Java 17
+* npm
+* docker desktop

 ### User Interface details
 Front end code is under the folder <B>roman-numeral</B>